Rupert Ponsonby, 7th Baron de Mauley: Peerage

 Lord de Mauley succeeded his uncle, the 6th Baron de Mauley, in October 2002.
 On 10 March 2005, he was declared the winner of a by-election for a Conservative hereditary peers' seat in the House of Lords after the death of Hugh Lawson, 6th Baron Burnham.
-He was the first peer to have acceded to a title after the House of Lords Act 1999 to have obtained an elective hereditaries' seat in the House.
+He was the first peer to have acceded to a title after the House of Lords Act 1999 to have obtained an elective hereditaries' seat in the House. de Mauley chaired the International Relations and Defence Committee from 29 July 2024 until 27 January 2026.

 Political career

 Lord de Mauley speaks at the Overseas Territories Joint Ministerial Council meeting in London on 3 December 2014.

 He was Parliamentary Under-Secretary at the Department for Environment, Food and Rural Affairs between 2012 and 2015, after taking over from John Taylor, Baron Taylor of Holbeach, who went to the Home Office.
 His roles there included resource management, the local environment, environmental science and the department's work with small and medium-sized enterprises.
 He was previously a Government Lord-in-waiting (a position in the Royal Household given to Government Lords whips) and also served as a Shadow Minister for Children, Schools & Families and Energy & Climate Change from 2008 to 2009, and then an opposition whip from 2009 to 2010.

 His selection in 2014 to lead UK fisheries talks in the European Union faced certain criticism, given his background as a hereditary peer with no prior experience in this field.